MasoniteFramework/docs/security/csrf-protection.md

 ## Introduction

-Masonite 1.4+ now has out of the box CSRF protection.
-CSRF, or Cross-Site Request Forgery is when malicious actors attempt to send requests \(primarily POST requests\) on your behalf.
 CSRF protection typically entails setting a unique token to the user for that page request that matches the same token on the server.
 This prevents any person from submitting a form without the correct token.
 There are many online resources that teach what CSRF does and how it works but Masonite makes it really simple to use.

-If you are using Masonite 1.4 already then you already have the correct middleware and Service Providers needed.
-You can check which version of Masonite you are using by simply running `pip show masonite` and looking at the version number.

 ## Getting Started

-{% hint style="info" %}
-If you are running a version of Masonite before 1.4 then check the upgrade guide for [Masonite 1.3 to 1.4](../upgrade-guide/masonite-1.3-to-1.4.md) for learning how to upgrade.
-{% endhint %}

 ## Usage